AGhost-7/rule.js/packages/access-mate/readme.md

 Strategies determine how actions behave.
 Policy sets only use actions to determine if a policy should be applied or not, strategies define additional behaviour on top of this.
 All strategies require a policy set and an options object.
-The options object requires at least `resource`, `subject`, and `environment`.
+The options object usually requires at least `resource`, `subject`, and `environment`.

 #### `simple(policySet, options)`